ChrisRDaniels/Sprint-Challenge-React-Wars/README.md

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 A side effect is anything that affects something outside the scope of a function that is being executed.
 This can be synced by placing an empty [] outside of our axios .get and using .then in conjunction to only allow the data do be fetched when we call it.
-Without the empty [] it would be called infinitely causing potential request timeouts to an API as well as loss of control of when to display the fetched data.
+Without the empty [] it would be called repeatedly causing potential request timeouts to an API, as well as loss of control of when to display the fetched data.

 ## Project Set Up